Category Archives: Pennsylvania

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor concerned assistance you find the edge so he can be a lot more ensured that the work has been done correctly.
-If he assists you, he will certainly see the evidence you discover and also will certainly not later on be inclined to suggest a lot concerning it.
+It is consistently well to have the next-door neighbor concerned assistance you locate the corner so he can be a lot more ensured that the job has actually been done properly.
+If he assists you, he will see the evidence you uncover and also will not later on be inclined to say so much concerning it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.